 In a large heavy pan, place the water, milk, butter, lemon rind, and salt over medium heat and bring to boiling point.
 Stir in the flour and stir with a wooden spoon until the flour becomes a soft dough which turns into a ball shape that separates from the sides of the pan.
 This is similar to a basic Choux paste that is used for baking eclairs and cream puffs.

 Remove the dough from heat and place into a medium bowl.
 Let the dough cool for a few minutes.
 Beat in one egg at a time making a smooth batter.

-Pierce the sonhos slightly as they cook.
+**IMPORTANT**Pierce sonhos slightly with a fork all around as they cook.
 NOTE: If you find they are too dark and still raw in the middle, lower the heat so they cook through at a slower temperature.

 Drain on a new clean brown paper lunch bags or on paper towels.

-While still hot, roll the sonhos in a mixture of sugar and cinnamon.
+While still hot, roll sonhos in a mixture of sugar and cinnamon.